MicronOxford/SIMcheck_Manual/source/quickstart.rst

     **Figure 1b.** SIMcheck output: check output images, log and summary.

-SIMcheck should be able to handle handle multi-channel data and time series, but for large datasets you may find it best to split channels and analyze them separately if memory is an issue (running all checks requires additional memory equal to approximately 4x that taken up by
+SIMcheck is able to handle handle multi-channel data and time series, but for large datasets you may find it best to split channels and analyze them separately if memory is an issue (running all checks requires additional memory equal to approximately 4x that taken up by